tjh48/YAMA/README.md

 -r - reuse temporary files from a previous run.
 YAMA will always try and do this for the genome converted file, but will by default ignore temporary files created for previous alignments.
 Use with caution - if a run has previously aborted, the files are likely to be incomplete.

--d - delete temporary files after finishing the run.
-At present, the files are kept by default - this behaviour will probably flip with the version 1.0.0 release.

 --no-split - don't split the final output files by methylation context.
 Defaults to off.

 -t - name of the temporary directory to be used by YAMA.
 If not given, defaults to 'myDir/yama_tmp_myOutputs'